Tuesday, May 30, 2023

 Treatments that help with Insomnia in cancer patients

-Detailed and extensive treatments are there to exclusively help you with insomnia are now available for cancer patients.
+Detailed and extensive treatments are there to exclusively help you with insomnia and are now available for cancer patients.

-Cognitive behavioral therapy
+Cognitive behavioural therapy

-This therapy focuses on cancer patients reports like sleep patterns, the type of ailments and dysfunctions in your body.
+This therapy focuses on cancer patients' reports like sleep patterns, the type of ailments and dysfunctions in your body.
 Analyzing these factors of your body, appropriate treatment is provided to optimize your sleep.
 Studies show that Cognitive Behavioral Therapy is now a proven way to treat insomnia in cancer patients.

 Acupuncture